khaldoun92k/movie-catalogue/README.md

 Create docker image (fat image which contain the backend and the frontend) via spring boot packet builder:

-> mvn spring-boot:build-image -P prod -DskipTests
+> mvn spring-boot:build-image -P prod

 Run the image on a container locally: